cmb-chula/bio-datasets/README.md

 # A collection of interesting biological datasets for computationl biology analysis and machine learning model development

-*Work in Progress* - Last updated: June 30, 2020
+*Work in Progress* - Last updated: January 10, 2021

 ---
 ## Molecular Biology